NSS-Day-Cohort-78/Bug-Ranch-Epal4d/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > Your answer here
+   > Your answer here The value of drovers is the Hire drovers function witht the argument of cattleToDrive which has the value of 50
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Your answer here
+   > Your answer here drover is the a parameter with the value you of the objects in the array of drovers.
+Drovers has the value of the array
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
-   > Your public Loom URL here
+   > Your public Loom URL here https://www.loom.com/share/d20e36c626984923b87c148c40e47b9a?sid=e9533947-8aa8-4450-8c01-5a4e2dd9ede8
 4. Also in the **journey** module, there is the following code:
    ```js
    for (let forestNumber = 0; forestNumber < areas.forests; forestNumber++) {